Purpose and Scope

 Sexual harassment is gender based unwanted sexual attention of a persistent or offensive nature made by a person who knows, or reasonably should know, that such attention is unwanted.

-Sexual harassment includes sexually oriented conduct that is sufficiently pervasive or severe to unreasonably interfere with an employee's job performance or create an intimidating, hostile or offensive working or educational environment.
+Sexual harassment includes sexually oriented conduct that so severe, persistent or pervasive as to unreasonably interfere with an employee's job performance or create an intimidating, hostile or offensive working or educational environment.
 Sexual harassment can be physical, verbal, virtual, and/or psychological in nature.
 An aggregation of a series of incidents can constitute sexual harassment even if one of the incidents considered on its own would not be harassing.

 While sexual harassment encompasses a wide range of conduct, some examples of specifically prohibited conduct include: